-Justices of the Peace are elected officials and serve four year terms.
-Precinct 7 (JP7) has judicial power over criminal cases involving minor offenses under their jurisdiction and civil matters where the amount in controversy does not exceed \$20,000.
-The current judge was elected January 2019.
+Justices of the Peace are elected officials and serve four-year terms.
+Justice of the Peace Precinct 7 (JP7) has judicial power over criminal cases involving minor offenses under their jurisdiction and civil matters where the amount in controversy does not exceed \$20,000.
+The current judge was elected in November and took office in January 2019.
 Other duties include issuing search and arrest warrants and the performance of marriage services.
-Funds and Fees collected for fiscal years 2018, 2019, and 2020 are illustrated below.
-Due to the Covid-19 pandemic, there was a drop in warrants executed and scheduled courts dates which caused a decrease in collections for FY20.
+Funds and Fees collected for fiscal years 2019, 2020, and 2021 are illustrated below.
+Due to the Covid-19 pandemic, there was a drop in warrants executed and scheduled courts dates which caused a decrease in collections for FY20 and FY21.
 Although the office was closed to the public, payments were accepted via mail and phone, and court was held virtually.